atisharma/hebbian/README.md

 ### Convergence

-Although there is a proof of convergence, in practice you need a small enough $\eta$ (update weight).
+Although there is a proof of convergence, in practice you need a small enough $\eta$ (interpreted as update weight or update step size).
 The current code implements some simple adaptive step size logic.
 The default $\eta$ should be OK for most cases.

 ### Running the code